 Don’t be afraid to post

-If you’re new to The Caregiver Space, writing your first post can be intimidating.
-Don’t be afraid to jump right into an existing discussion.
-We have a understanding and caring community here.
-While we hope that you’ll become an active participant and join in our discussions, you’re always welcome to silently participate until you feel more comfortable posting.
+Writing your first post can be intimidating.
+Don’t be afraid to join an existing discussion.
+We are a welcoming and warm community.
+While we hope that you’ll become an active participant and join in our conversation, you’re always welcome to silently participate until you feel more comfortable posting.

 We’re all here to be part of a supportive community.
 If you’re not sure of what someone’s saying, ask them to explain.